What is it? Why is it interesting?

 Below a simulation of this process shows the behavior:

-This example illustrates what happend in our introductory example.
-Even though the edge was clearly positive (which is reflected in the ensemble average, the dashed green line), the multiplicative process of a single process gets negative most of the time.
+This example illustrates what happened in our introductory example.
+Even though the edge was clearly positive (which is reflected in the ensemble average, the dashed green line), the multiplicative process of a single realization gets negative most of the time.

 Kelly as a potential solution for non-ergodic multiplicative growth